Here’s an experience you may be able to relate to:

 5. Find A Thai Speaking Buddy

-Schools are only given 1-3 hours of your time per lesson to teach you how to speak correctly.
+Most thai language schools are only given 1-3 hours of your time per lesson to teach you how to speak correctly.
 Unless you spend all your time in school, no school can control what you do during those 21-23 hours outside class.

 Think of it as going to a gym to lose weight.
 2 hours of hard exercise isn’t going to make you lose weight instantly.
 It just doesn’t stop after the workout.
 You need to follow up by eating the right food and getting lots of rest.
 The same goes to learning Thai.